The 8 Main Reasons For War

 These occur when a large section of the population of a country revolts against the individual or group that rules the country, because they are dissatisfied with their leadership.

-Revolutions can begin for a variety of reasons, often economic hardship amongst certain sections of the population, or perceived injustices committed by the ruling group can play a strong part, but other factors can contribute.
+Revolutions can begin for a variety of reasons, often economic hardship amongst certain sections of the population, or perceived injustices committed by the ruling group can play a strong part, but other factors can contribute, such as unpopular wars with other countries.

 Revolutionary wars can easily descend into civil wars.